lucidsoftware/lucid-programming-competition-2022/problems/WantedPirates/description.md

 ## Constraints

-The number of pirates on a line is between 1 and TBD The number of countries is between 2 and TBD
+The number of pirates on a line is between 1 and 2000 The number of countries is between 2 and 1000000